 - Failure to make payments on time

 Yes, you risk a lapse in coverage if you forget to pay.
 So, make sure to go through your mail thoroughly!
-Pay attention to alerts via text or email.
+Also, pay attention to alerts via text or email.
 You should also check to see if you can set up automatic payments with your insurer.

 What Happens if My Homeowners Insurance Lapses?

 If your Homeowners Insurance policy lapses, you could see a rate hike.
 This is because carriers sees you as a higher risk than before you failed to pay on time.
 Your insurance company may also refuse you, and you may have a hard time finding another company to insure you.
 Your lender most likely requires that you have Homeowners Insurance.
-So, they may buy it on your behalf if they see you’re not covered.
+If they see you’re not covered, they may buy it on your behalf.
 That transaction may raise your mortgage rates more than if you bought the insurance on your own.
-If these scenarios don’t sound awful enough, you may also be vandalized or have a house fire without any protection to help you pay for damages and repairs.

 Call an AIS Insurance Specialist today at (855) 247-5298.
 They can find you a low rate and keep you on schedule.

-The information in this article was obtained from various sources.
-This content is offered for educational purposes only and does not represent contractual agreements, nor is it intended to replace manuals or instructions or the advice of a qualified professional.
-The definitions, terms and coverage in a given policy may be different than those suggested here and such policy will be governed by the language contained therein.
-No warranty or appropriateness for a specific purpose is expressed or implied.
+This content is offered for educational purposes only and does not represent contractual agreements.
+It should not replace manuals or instructions or the advice of a qualified professional.
+The definitions, terms and coverage in a given policy may be different than those suggested here.
+Such policy will be governed by the language contained therein.